-To ease installation of the seal, lubricate the packing rings and seal liner with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure 5).
+To ease installation of the seal, lubricate the packing rings and seal liner with water or a very small

-Figure 5.
+Figure 6.
 GS1250 Seal Assembly

 This seal is not designed for operation at temperatures above 110°F (43°C).
 Do not use at higher operating temperatures.